-and efficiency with which your men dealt with the tree cutting on our property this morning.
+men dealt with the tree cutting or our property this morning.
 It was not the easiest of jobs and your team arrived in atrocious weather, we thought they wouldn't be able to work in a snow blizzard - how wrong we were!"